haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  3 Living matter can’t pass through the barrier.
  5 Nothing can pass through the barrier.
 Walls, floors, and ceilings can pass through at your discretion.
  The cube loses charges when the barrier is targeted by certain spells or comes into contact with certain spell or magic item effects, as shown in the table below.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 215

 at your feet.
 If the sword has no unobstructed path to you, it moves as close to you as it can and then falls to the ground.
 It also ceases to hover if you grasp it or move more than 30 feet away from it.
 Decanter of Endless Water